-The goal of this Bass Connections project is to improve holistic understanding of decisions about complex public health and environmental risks through the design and generation of comprehensive case study profiles on specific salient risks and related decisions.
-The project team will bring together focused research expertise from a diverse array of disciplines to tell the story of (and reconsider) past risk-based scenarios from multiple angles.
+This project team aimed to improve holistic understanding of decisions about complex public health and environmental risks by generating comprehensive case study profiles on specific salient risks and related decisions.
+The project team brought together focused research expertise from a diverse array of disciplines to tell the story of (and reconsider) past risk-based scenarios from multiple angles.

-In 2017-2018, the case study will focus on fluorinated chemicals.
+In 2017-2018, the team focused on fluorinated chemicals.
 Introduced to replace toxic ammonia as a refrigerant in the 1920s, chlorofluorocarbons (CFCs) were later found to deplete the stratospheric ozone layer.
 Bans resulted in ozone protection, but primary replacement chemicals are potent greenhouse gases, and some may be flammable or toxic.
-Constructing this profile will provide a systematic unpacking of what may have originally been seen as an isolated hazard but turned out to be more complex, providing context in terms of history, natural science, social science, uncertainty, regulation, tradeoffs and public narrative.
-The intent is to support a broader understanding of what happened, how and why, to reconsider past decisions and envision how such decisions might be better made in the future.

-D-CIPHER will consist of an academic year and a summer-long effort resulting in a case study profile that examines each “decision node” along the story arc of the risk from a variety of vantage points.
-In chronological order, each key decision point will be evaluated, with modules representing different domain expertise, assessing what was known, assumed, decided and how that determined the path forward—and how each decision might have been improved.
+The team examined each “decision node” along the story arc of the risk from a variety of vantage points, considering each key decision point, assessing what was known, assumed, decided and how that determined the path forward—and how each decision might have been improved.

 Summer 2017 – Summer 2018